Please note the name change commencing April 2019:

 How can companies judge progress in their sustainability efforts – both year-on-year and in comparison with their peers?
 The Corporate Fiber & Materials Benchmark (CFMB) provides a robust structure to help companies systematically measure, manage and integrate a preferred fiber and materials strategy into mainstream business operations, to compare progress, and to transparently communicate performance and progress to stakeholders.

 2019 PROGRAM LAUNCH

-In preparation for the launch of the 2019 program, we would like to invite you to join our orientation and kick-off webinars:
+In preparation for the launch of the 2019 program, we have hosted a number of orientation and kick-off webinars:

 Please contact CFMB@TextileExchange.org with any questions or to register your interest in participating.

 It’s time to take bold action now, we owe this to our children, to the planet, and to the people who work in our supply chains.
 So let’s work together and be accountable to our progress.
 Let’s commit to sourcing raw materials with integrity and fairness.
 Let’s honour the value of people, energy, water and the soil.
 Let’s work together to really create positive impact in the world, because this is the task for our generation.

 We only have this one world and if we don’t take care of it, who will?

 David Hobson, Nga Rua Station, New Zealand.
 Photo: Wools of New Zealand

 The CFMB has evolved over three years of operation into the largest peer-to-peer comparison initiative in the sector.
 111 companies participated in 2018, an increase of 106% since 2015, with average scores increasing from 49 to 56 since the start of the full program.